Diocese of Saint John's–Basseterre

-The Roman Catholic Diocese of Saint John's–Basseterre (Dioecesis Sancti Ioannis–Imatellurana) is a diocese of the Latin Church of the Roman Catholic Church, covering five English-speaking jurisdictions in the Caribbean.
-The bishopric is a suffragan of the Metropolitan Archdiocese of Castries, and a member of the Antilles Episcopal Conference, but remains dependent on the missionary Roman Congregation for the Evangelization of Peoples.
+The Diocese of Saint John's–Basseterre (Dioecesis Sancti Ioannis–Imatellurana) is a diocese of the Latin Church of the Catholic Church, covering five English-speaking jurisdictions in the Caribbean.
+The bishopric is a suffragan of the Metropolitan Archdiocese of Castries, and a member of the Antilles Episcopal Conference, but remains dependent on the missionary Dicastery for Evangelization.

 Cathedrals

 It has two cathedrals, the Holy Family Cathedral in St John's, Antigua, and a co-cathedral, the Cathedral of the Immaculate Conception in Basseterre, St Kitts.
 Both churches are the seats of the bishop, who is currently the Most Rev. Robert Llanos, formerly Auxiliary Bishop of Port of Spain (Trinidad and Tobago).

 The Holy Family Cathedral was completed and opened in 1987, during the tenure of Bishop Donald James Reece (1981-2007), who dedicated it.
 It was designed in the Modernist style with an octagon with a bell tower at the centre.
 On the tower there is a large cross, the largest external church cross in the country.
 There are also electronic synthesised bells which chime on the hour, before Mass and at the end of funerals.

 The cathedral is of post Vatican II Latin Rite, but on the feasts of the Epiphany and of the Assumption, Sunday Mass is celebrated according to the Byzantine Rite.